Frank Robins Company

 Ralph, Thelma, Ralph Waldo 'Dick' Crain, Jr., and Earl Thomas Crain, ca. 1910

 Well, darn it!
 I would like to illustrate a cover where a FRCo perfin stamp is on an envelope with a printed Frank Robins Co. corner card.
-Instead, I have only found FRCo perfin stamps on three picture postcards, all from the same fellow, to his sons and mother back home in Augusta, Illinois, written over the span of 1½ years.
+Instead, I have only found FRCo perfin stamps on four picture postcards, all from the same fellow, to his sons and mother back home in Augusta, Illinois, written over the span of 1½ years plus one other small envelope.
+In 1905, Ralph was manager of the Remington Typewriter Co. in Topeka, Kansas.
 An obituary on the internet for the writer, Ralph W. Crain, states that he lived in Havana from 1908 to 1932, working as a representative for the Remington Typewriter Company in Havana.
 A 1921 Printer's Ink publication states the following:

 "An advertising agency has been organized at Havana, Cuba, under the name of the Cuba-America Advertising Service, Ltd. Harold V. Rose [Note: On the picture side of the first postcard, below, there is a handwritten legend "Mr. Rose lives here".] has been appointed director of this agency.
 He was recently advertising manager of the Frank Robins Company, importer, of Havana...
 The agency is handling the advertising in Cuba of the Burroughs Adding Machine Company, Remington Typewriter Company, etc..."